-While Halloween can be a lot of fun (and the treats tasty!), it’s important to keep these safety tips in mind.
-They can help keep your family, as well as others visiting your neighborhood, safe.
+While Halloween can be much fun (and the treats tasty!), it’s essential to keep safety in mind.

-- If your local community’s trick-or treat hours are after daylight, make sure your children have a flashlight, glow stick, or reflective material attached to their costumes.
+6. If your local community’s trick-or-treat hours are after daylight, ensure your children have a flashlight, glow stick, or reflective material attached to their costumes.

 7. If your dog or cat loves Halloween as much as you do, please refrain from giving them a chocolate treat.
 Chocolate can be deadly!

 Do you have any suggestions or information you’d like to share?
 I’d love to hear from you.
 Please share them in the box below.